shopsys/shopsys/docs/installation/application-configuration.md

 | `test_mailer_password`             | ...                                                                           |
 | `shopsys.content_dir_name`         | web/content-test/ directory is used instead of web/content/ during the tests  |

-*Notes:*
+!!! note

-- *All default values use default ports for all external services like PostgreSQL database, elasticsearch, redis, ...*
+    All default values use default ports for all external services like PostgreSQL database, elasticsearch, redis, ...

+!!! tip
-- *Host values can be modified or can be aliased for your Operating System via `/etc/hosts` or `C:\Windows\System32\drivers\etc\hosts`*
+    Host values can be modified or can be aliased for your Operating System via `/etc/hosts` or `C:\Windows\System32\drivers\etc\hosts`